short-loop/installation-guide/README.md

 Once all the components are installed (from either of the above methods), ShortLoop Portal will be accessible here.
 `http://shortloop.company-name.com`

-Initially the Portal will ask you to add the configuration for `CT_URL` Add `http://shortloop.company-name.com:8080` and hit submit.

 NOTE : ShortLoop slowly collects the API information from the network traffic, so that the impact on your system is almost negligible.
-So might need 30-40 mins after installation to create it's knowledge base.
+So might need 30-40 mins after installation to create it's knowledge base, after you install the SDK.

 ___